East Germany: Cinema

-The prolific cinema of East Germany was headed by the Deutsche Film-Aktiengesellschaft (DEFA), which was subdivided in different local groups whose local teams shot and produced films.
+Cinema in East Germany was produced by the state-run Deutsche Film-Aktiengesellschaft (DEFA), which was subdivided in different local groups whose local teams shot and produced films.
 The East German industry became known worldwide for its productions, especially children's movies (Das kalte Herz, film versions of the Brothers Grimm fairy tales, and modern productions such as Das Schulgespenst).

 Frank Beyer's Jakob der Lügner ("Jacob the Liar"), about the Holocaust, and Fünf Patronenhülsen ("Five Cartridges"), about resistance against fascism, became internationally famous.

 Films about daily life, such as Die Legende von Paul und Paula, by Heiner Carow, and Solo Sunny, directed by Konrad Wolf and Wolfgang Kohlhaase, were very popular.

 The film industry was remarkable for its production of Ostern, or Western-like movies.
 In these films, Native Americans often took the role of displaced people who fight for their rights, in contrast to the North American westerns of the time, where they were often either not mentioned at all or portrayed as villains.
 Yugoslavs were often cast as Native Americans because of the small number of Native Americans in Europe.
 Gojko Mitić was well known in these roles, often playing the righteous, kindhearted, and charming chief (as in Die Söhne der großen Bärin directed by Josef Mach).
 He became an honorary Sioux chief when he visited the United States in the 1990s, and the television crew accompanying him showed the tribe one of his movies.
 American actor and singer Dean Reed, an expatriate who lived in East Germany, also starred in several films.
 These films were part of the phenomenon of Europe producing alternative films about the colonization of the Americas.

 Cinemas in the GDR also showed foreign films.
 Czechoslovak and Polish productions were more common, but certain Western movies were shown, though the numbers of these were limited because it cost foreign exchange to buy the licenses.
 Further, films representing or glorifying what the state viewed as capitalist ideology were not bought.
 Comedies enjoyed great popularity, such as the Danish Olsen Gang or movies with the French comedian Louis de Funès.

 Since the fall of the Berlin Wall, several films depicting life in the GDR have been critically acclaimed.
 Some of the most notable were Good Bye Lenin! by Wolfgang Becker, Das Leben der Anderen ("The Lives of Others") by Florian Henckel von Donnersmarck (which won the Academy Award for Best International Feature Film) in 2006, and Alles auf Zucker! ("Go for Zucker") by Dani Levi.
 Each film is heavily infused with cultural nuances of life in the GDR.